juan-rod/dashboard/README.md

-# mediascience-profile
+# Dashboard

-> MS site for panelist to earn points by referring friends to join, completing online questionnaires, and participating in a variety of Media Panel promotional events.
+> Dashboard site for panelist to earn points by referring friends to join, completing online questionnaires, and participating in a variety of promotional events.

 ## Build Setup